Chris Silva: Dallas Mavericks (2023)

 On January 31, 2023, the Dallas Mavericks announced that they had signed Silva to a 10-day contract.
 He signed a second 10-day contract with the team on February 10, but was waived just four days later, in order for the team to sign Justin Holiday instead.
+He played one game with the team, in which he played three minutes.

-Return to College Park (2023–present)
+Return to College Park (2023–2024)

 On February 14, 2023, Silva was reacquired by the College Park Skyhawks.
+In 25 games he averaged 17.0 points, 8.3 rebounds, and 1.1 blocks per game.

+On September 25, he signed with the Atlanta Hawks, but was waived two days later.
+On October 29, he returned to the Skyhawks.

+Piratas de Quebradillas (2024)

+On April 1, 2024, Silva signed with the Piratas de Quebradillas of the Baloncesto Superior Nacional.
+However, he was waived on April 15 after suffering an injury.
+He played four games, and averaged 12.8 points and 7.8 rebounds per game.

+Mets de Guaynabo (2024)

+On May 20, 2024, Silva signed with the Mets de Guaynabo of the Baloncesto Superior Nacional.
+He played seven games, and averaged 9.1 points and 5.4 rebounds per game.

+Bnei Herzliya (2024–2025)

+In July 2024, Silva signed to play for Bnei Herzliya of the Israeli Basketball Premier League.

+AEK Athens (2025–present)

+On August 13, 2025, Silva signed with Greek club AEK Athens.
+On October 17, 2025, Silva was voted the Player of the Week of the Basketball Champions League.
+On November 17th, Silva received a Hoops Agents Player of the Week award.
+He had the game-high 25 points, 9 rebounds, and 4 assists for his team's victory.

 National team career

 On June 11, 2015, Silva was named to the Gabon national basketball team's preliminary squad for the AfroBasket 2015 by head coach Thierry Bouanga.
 It was considered a possibility that he would debut alongside ex-NBA player Stéphane Lasme.
 Silva would participate in a three-week training camp in Libreville in July.